 - 1990 Marshall Barron*

-Recommendations for the 2019 Lifetime Contribution Award must be received by March 10, 2018 — submit your recommendations online here.
-If you have any questions, please contact Awards Committee chair Mary Devlin.
+Deadline: Recommendations for the 2021 Lifetime Contribution Award must be received online by March 10, 2020.

 CDSS has expanded its Lifetime Contribution Award to include the possibility of awarding it posthumously.
 It is intended to honor those who were deserving of and likely to receive the Lifetime Achievement Award (LCA) but who passed on before they could be honored.
 The Posthumous award will be given to honor the work done by such persons and to hold them up as exemplars of the attributes CDSS values.
 It is not intended as an annual award; there is no obligation to give the recognition every year and no more than one will be given in a calendar year.

-Any CDSS member may make recommendations for this award and these may be sent to the Awards Committee at any time.
-By recommending a posthumous candidate those doing so commit to finding someone to be responsible for organizing appropriate recognition.
+Any CDSS member may make recommendations for this award at any time.
+Those recommending a posthumous candidate commit to finding someone to be responsible for organizing appropriate recognition.
 Recognition could be an event or participation in an existing event, a named scholarship, or a dance, music, song or publication in honor of the person.
 Recognition will be planned in coordination with CDSS.

 Criteria for a posthumous award are the same as for the regular Lifetime Contribution Award with one addition, and include: